 To get a replacement licence or parts write to:Licensing Partnership

 Please include details as to what has happened and return the parts of your licence which have not been lost or stolen.

-We can grant a premises licence for a business supplying alcohol or entertainment or late night refreshment, on or off the premises.
+We can grant a premise licence for a business supplying alcohol or entertainment or late night refreshment, on or off the premises.